jimhigson/oboe.js-website/content/examples.md

 | `person`                 | All people in the json, nested at any depth
 | `person.friends.*.name`  | Detecting friend names in a social network
 | `person.friends..{name}` | Detecting friends with names in a social network
-| `person..email`          | Email addresses anywhere as descendent of a person object
+| `person..email`          | Email addresses anywhere as descendant of a person object
 | `person..{email}`        | Any object with an email address relating to a person in the stream
 | `$person..email`         | Any person in the json stream with an email address